Howard Rich: Property rights

 Sometimes the group paid people as much as US$4 to sign a petition to put the initiatives on the ballot, according to one report from the San Francisco Chronicle which ran editorials opposing the referendum.
 According to a second source, prices paid for signatures to petition the ballot initiatives ranged from $1 in California to $3 in Arizona.
 The San Francisco Chronicle, however, felt California's Proposition 90 initiative went too far and would restrict the power of the state government to create "rights-of-way for utilities" and it worried that states would be unable to enforce environmental laws since it would be required to compensate property owners for "any substantial economic loss."
 A reporter for USA Today suggested the referendums might "gut local and state abilities to enact or enforce virtually any regulations affecting private land use and development."
 Critics of the property rights proposals suggest the downside is "voting to destroy all land-use regulation."

 In 2006, Americans for Limited Government and other groups spent millions trying to get property rights ballot initiatives in western states such as California, Washington, Idaho, and Arizona.
 One estimate is that Rich contributed as much as $11 million to support property rights initiatives on ballots throughout much of the West.
 The ballot initiatives succeeded in nine of eleven states but failed in California and Idaho.
 In 2006, three of Rich's budget-trimming "Taxpayer Bill of Rights" proposals failed, but nine of his twelve eminent domain relief referendums passed overwhelmingly including states such as Louisiana, Florida, and South Carolina.
 In total, 26 states passed laws that ban the use of eminent domain for economic development purposes.

-Educational reform
+Education reform

 In 2000 Rich founded the Legislative Education Action Drive, or LEAD, which focused on enacting school choice legislation across the country.
 Rich is also chairman of the Parents in Charge Foundation.
 Rich criticized American schools for being "monopolistic" and a "millstone around our children's necks" and wrote that "America consistently (was) lagging behind its industrialized peers in academic achievement."
 He felt a "competitive education market" would lead to "innovation and improvement" yet he believed the "educational establishment" is opposed to change.

 Board memberships

 Rich is on the board of the Club for Growth.
 It supports state affiliates across the nation.
-Rich is Chairman of U.S. Term Limits which is headquartered in Palm Beach, Florida.
+Rich is chairman of U.S. Term Limits.
 He is a director of the Fund for Democracy which provides seed money to state initiative campaigns.
 Rich also financially supported the libertarian magazine Reason.
 He is also a director of the Cato Institute.